-Angkor Gold (TSXV:ANK,OTC Pink:ANKOF) CEO Stephen Burega believes Cambodia has the potential to be a mining leader due to its excellent geology and stable political environment.
+Angkor Resources (TSXV:ANK,OTC Pink:ANKOF) CEO Stephen Burega believes Cambodia has the potential to be a mining leader due to its excellent geology and stable political environment.
 Burega believes that the prime minister of the Kingdom of Cambodia, Hun Sen, “is looking to better the country and economy, which is creating a very stable scenario.”

 In the interview below, Burega discusses the company’s announcement in February 2019 regarding its interest in entering the oil and gas industry in Cambodia, where it has “applied for and [is] in final negotiations with the government for an oil block.”